Paro Taktsang: Geography

 Near the beginning of the trail is a water-powered prayer wheel, set in motion by a flowing stream.
 The water that is touched by the wheel is said to become blessed and carries its purifying power into all life forms in the oceans and lakes that it feeds into.
 On the approach path to the monastery, there is a Lakhang (village level monastery) and a temple of Urgyan Tsemo ("U-rgyan rTse-mo") which, like the main monastery, is located on a rocky plateau with a precipitous projection of several hundred feet over the valley.
 From this location, the monastery's buildings are on the opposite ravine, which is known by the name “Copper-Colored Mountain Paradise of Padmasambhava”.
-This is the view point for visitors and there is a cafeteria to provide refreshments.
+This is the viewpoint for visitors, and there is a cafeteria to provide refreshments.
 The trek beyond this point is very scenic with the sound of the water fall breaking the silence.
-Along the trek route blue pine trees, prayer flags and kiosks selling paraphernalia for worship (such as prayer wheels, temple bells and skulls) are seen.
-The route is scattered with number of temples.
-On this path, a large water fall, which drops by 60 m into a sacred pool, is forded over by a bridge.
-The track terminates at the main monastery where colorful paintings are displayed.
-Guru Rinpoche's cave where he meditated is also seen.
-This cave is opened for public viewing only once a year.
+Along the trek route, blue pine trees, prayer flags and kiosks selling paraphernalia for worship (such as prayer wheels, temple bells and skulls) are seen.
+The route is dotted with temples.
+On this path, a large waterfall, which drops by 60 m into a sacred pool, is forded over by a bridge.
+The track terminates at the main monastery, where colorful paintings are displayed.
+Guru Rinpoche's cave, where he meditated, is also seen.
+This cave is open for public viewing only once a year.